Neurosciences refers to the branch of medicine that focuses on the nervous system. The nervous system is made of two parts:

 WHO IS INVOLVED

-The neurosciences medical team is often made up of health care providers from many different specialties.
+The neurosciences medical team is often made up of health care providers from different specialties.
 This may include:

 - Neurologist -- a doctor who has received extra training in the treatment of brain and nervous system disorders